In times past, "long hair" for women meant long enough to sit on

-- Mipps in the Doctor Syn series is a retired ship's carpenter who wears his hair in a tarred ponytail.
+- Mipps in the Doctor Syn ("The Scarecrow") series is a retired ship's carpenter who wears his hair in a tarred ponytail.

 - In Rachel Griffin, Gaius is an example of the scruffy yet ready for action type; wearing his hair like this is one of the indications he is not quite the outcast loner Rachel initially assumes he is.